openmrs/openmrs-contrib-id/development-guide.md

 + Routes structure, we tend to split different logic of routes into different files.
 You may refer details in the project.

++ Please use feature branches and try to keep your PRs to one commit, check out our [development guide][7] for more information on how to do that.

-+ Issue tracking, you'd better open a corresponding issue for a PR, [here](issues.openmrs.org/browse/ID)
++ Issue tracking, you'd better open a corresponding issue for a PR, [here](http://issues.openmrs.org/browse/ID)

 + Comments, it's a good habit to constantly add explanatory comments.
 When a part of logic is too long, and when some code is complicated, just add few comments.
 And for some functions that maybe used externally, you may add full [JSDoc](http://en.wikipedia.org/wiki/JSDoc).

 ### Helpful Tools